f418me/asentrx-truthsocial-monitor/README.md

+> **Note:** This service is a component of the [aSentrX Project](https://github.com/f418me/aSentrX).
+Please see the main repository for a complete architectural overview.

 # aSentrix Truth Social Monitor

 This service monitors a specific user account on Truth Social for new posts ("statuses").
 When a new status is detected, it is sent to a configurable webhook URL for further processing by another service (e.g., the `asentrx-trade-decision-engine`).